-To lots of people in my life, the fact that my puppy ate my CPAP mask was a source of some hilarity.
+To lots of people in my life, the fact that my puppy ate my continuous positive airway pressure (CPAP) mask was a source of some hilarity.
 But, as it turned out, it wasn’t so funny for me.
 So I hope if you are a CPAP user, I can save you the time, stress, and money my CPAP-munching dog caused me.

 My kids wanted a dog

-We were in the middle of the COVID-19 pandemic, meaning my children had been homeschooling and cut off from their friends.
-Katie waxed lyrical about the positive impact a puppy could have on her mental health during this uncertain time.
+We were in the middle of the COVID-19 pandemic, meaning my children had been homeschooled and cut off from their friends.
+Katie waxed lyrically about the positive impact a puppy could have on her mental health during this uncertain time.
 She had researched all kinds of hypoallergenic dog breeds to accommodate my allergies to pet dander.

 It was a losing battle (for me!)